 Q: How do I apply?

-A: Click on the Apply button on the bottom of this page.
+A: Click on the Apply button in the middle of this page.

 Q: How old do I need to be?

-A: Kids are accepted into the Academy upon completion of their 8th grade year in school.
+A: Caddies are accepted into the Academy upon completion of their 8th grade year in school.

 Q: How long is the program?

-A: The Solich Academy starts Memorial Day weekend and goes for 10 weeks until school starts.
+A: The Solich Academy starts Memorial Day weekend and goes until Labor Day weekend.

 Q: Do I need to play golf or know a lot about the sport?

-A: Kids do not need to know anything about golf in order to participate in the Solich Caddie & Leadership Academy.
-Kids will be taught everything they need to know during training.
-If kids do have a background in golf that will be helpful for them.
+A: Although welcomed, caddies do not need any prior golf experience/knowledge in order to participate in the Solich Caddie & Leadership Academy.
+Caddies will be taught everything they need to know during training and through online resources from the CGA.

 Q: How do I get paid?

-A: If kids complete all of their monthly requirements, they will be paid with an educational grant of $400 a month for a total of $1200.00 by the end of the summer.
-Kids may also receive tips from golfers upon completion of a loop but this is not mandatory of the golfer.
+A: If caddies complete all of their monthly requirements, they will be paid with an educational grant of $600 a month for a total of $1800.00 by the end of the summer.
+Caddies may also receive tips from golfers upon completion of a loop but this is not mandatory of the golfer.

 Q: What do I wear when caddying?

-A: Kids wear a white collared shirt, khaki pants or shorts and tennis shoes.
+A: Caddies wear a white collared shirt, khaki pants or shorts and tennis shoes.
 They will be provided with a hat to wear as well.

 Q: Where does The Solich Caddie & Leadership Academy take place?

 A: All training and caddying is done at the respective courses depending on which chapter you participate in.
-Leadership classes are held at Aurora Academy for the CommonGround and Meridian chapters.
-Leadership classes are held at Lincoln Park GC for the Grand Junction chapter.
+Leadership classes are held at Aurora Academy for the CommonGround chapter and at Meridian Golf Club for the Meridian chapter.
+Virtual leadership classes are held for the Grand Junction and Ft.
+Collins chapters.

 Q: How long is training?

-A: Training takes place throughout the month of April after school and on some weekends.
+A: Training takes place throughout the month of April and May after school and on weekends.

 Q: What is involved in leadership?

 A: Leadership classes are a mandatory part of this program.
-Classes are an hour long and run for 8 weeks right in the middle of the summer.
+Classes are an hour long and run for 10 weeks in the summer.